cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} What are your best practices for organizing tests?

 We see organizations _starting_ with Cypress by placing end-to-end tests in a separate repo.
 This is a great practice that allows someone on the team to prototype a few tests and evaluate Cypress within minutes.
-As the time passes and the number of tests grows, we _strongly suggest_ moving end-to-end tests to live right alongside your front-end code.
+As the time passes and the number of tests grows, we _strongly suggest_ moving end-to-end tests to live right alongside your front end code.
 This brings many benefits:

 - engages developers in writing end-to-end tests sooner
 - keeps tests and the features they tests in sync